PaulZaremba2/PhoSort/README.md

-# PhoSort
-Photo Sorting by me
+# PhoSort a Photo Sorting Program
 I am a complete ameteur programmer.
 I have no idea what I am doing.
 My wife and I have millions of photos of our kids and it was getting out of hand.
 I decided to try and make our lives easier.
 I made a photo sorting program for ourselves to use.
 I highly doubt anyone will read this but me.
 If you want a photo sorting program that kind of works if you use it just right on a windows pc be my guest.

 # Instructions to use phosort